-In this qualification, you will gain the essential knowledge required to work in the health and social sector and you will have the opportunity to apply these in a vocational context.
+In this qualification you will gain the essential knowledge required to work in the health and social sector and you will have the opportunity to apply these in a vocational context.

-The course provides a practical, real world approach to learning and develop the specific knowledge and skills you will need to work successfully in industry, such as:

-- Understanding how to provide quality care for individuals, how regulatory frameworks aim to protect both individuals and care workers and how procedures and policies are used within health and social care settings. - Developing team work and communication skills by exploring how to communicate, working together on projects and analysing your own personal qualities to explore how these can be utilised when working in health and social care - Investigating the main life processes that occur during each life stage, developing an understanding of key events that may happen and how these can affect an individual and how these individuals can be supported. - Building an understanding of the key nutrients required for good health from childhood to old age.
-You will be able to apply this knowledge to practical situations. - Developing an understanding of the structure and function of body systems; including illnesses that may affect these systems.
+- The course provides a practical, real world approach to learning and develops the specific knowledge and skills you will need to work successfully in industry, such as: - Understanding how to provide quality care for individuals, how regulatory frameworks aim to protect both individuals and care workers and how procedures and policies are used within health and social care settings. - Developing team work and communication skills by exploring how to communicate, working together on projects and analysing your own personal qualities to explore how these can be utilised when working in health and social care. - Investigating the main life processes that occur during each life stage, developing an understanding of key events that may happen and how these can affect an individual and how these individuals can be supported. - Developing an understanding of the structure and function of body systems, including illnesses that may affect these systems.
 You will develop the skills to be able to measure and interpret data obtained from various body functions.